SonarSource/SonarJS/docs/DEV.md

 ### Rule Description
 1. Create a PR with a rule description in RSPEC repo like described [here](https://github.com/SonarSource/rspec#create-or-modify-a-rule)
 2. Link this RSPEC PR to the implementation issue in this repo
-5. Make sure the implementation issue title contains RSPEC number and name
+5. Make sure the implementation issue title contains the RSPEC number and name

 ### Implementing a rule
 1. Generate rule metadata (JSON and HTML files) from [RSPEC](https://github.com/SonarSource/rspec#4-implement-the-rule) by running this command from the project's root: